Vital Management Needs and Business Resources You Must Know

 There are a couple of old sayings in business: One is "cash is king, another is, "Happiness is positive cash flow."
-Surveys are constantly conducted on failed businesses, which reveal the findings that all or most of the failure of up to 60% failed businesses was due to cash flow problems.
+Surveys are constantly conducted on failed businesses, which reveals the findings that all or most of the failure of up to 60% of failed businesses was due to cash flow problems.

 This isn’t even about profit, it’s about not having cash at hand to successfully push forward.
 Even the most basic home business incurs a multitude of startup costs, including registering a business name, obtaining a business telephone line and printing business cards.
 Unfortunately, start-up businesses often find themselves short of cash right off the mark.
 Existing businesses can find ways to survive if they can find ways to generate cash.
 Cash is the single most important element of survival for a small business.
 Small businesses often say that an inability to control cash is their single biggest problem.